Institutional Review Board

 Research is defined as “a systematic investigation, including research, development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.”
 A systematic investigation is an activity that involves a prospective plan incorporating data collection (quantitative or qualitative) and data analysis to answer a question.
 Investigations designed to develop or contribute to generalizable knowledge are those that are designed to draw general conclusions, inform policy, or facilitate change in practice.

-Researchers often assume that the “exempt” category means that a project is exempt from the IRB review process, but this is not the case for any study that involves human subjects.
-Exempt means that a project is exempt from further review by the IRB, and only the IRB has the authority to classify a project as exempt.
+Only the IRB has the authority to grant exempt status to a study.
 A determination of exemption requires that the researcher complete training on the use of human subjects in research and submit an application for exemption to the IRB.
 The federal regulations include specific categories of exemption, and any research procedures falling outside those categories must be reviewed through expedited or full review procedures.

 Questions about whether a project requires IRB review and other questions about the IRB process can be directed to Lisa Royalty, IRB Administrator.